daggerdagr/discz-test-scraper/README.md

 ## Total amount of artists projected to be fetched

 ```
-99,138 (B) + 1,627,290 (A) + 989 (C) = 1,727,417 artists
+989 (C) + 99,138 (B) + 693,966 (D) + 1,627,290 (A) = 2,421,393 artists
 ```

 ## Queries Breakdown

 ### Query Stage C - Query for artists for the year range 0-1899
-- Querying for artists in the year range 0-1899 returns a finite, <1000 result.
+Querying for artists in the year range 0-1899 returns a finite, <1000 result.
 So we can execute this simple query on its own, separate from the other query stages.

 #### Actual result: 989 artists

 ### Query Stage B - Collect artists from hipster albums from 2023 to 1900.
-- General idea: Query "hipster" albums for every year from 2023 to 1900.
+Query "hipster" albums for every year from 2023 to 1900.
 Then, aggregate all artists from these albums.
 - There are settings in Spotify's search API that can allow us to look for albums with less than 10% popularity, the parameter `tag:hipster`.
 - Utilizing this query in addition to Query A does mean that we essentially have results that consist of the most popular artists and least popular artists per year, with artists that have middle popularity being missing.

 #### Result projection: 99,138 artists

 ##### Script Logs
+- We run this stage for ~12 minutes and make some projections with the result:
 ```
 INFO:root:Start time: 2023-04-14 21:30:12.306595
 INFO:root:Fetching for album query parameters: tag:hipster year:2023